Sadhanajx10/Sadhanajx10/README.md

 - 👋 Hi, I’m Sadhana Jamkatel
 - 👀 I’m interested in open source projects.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning React.
-- 📫 How to reach me - sohmasadhana@gmail.com
+- 📫 How to reach me - sadhanajamkatel0010@gmail.com

 <!---
 Sadhanajx10/Sadhanajx10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.